Faculty and staff abroad: The role of culture and community in the student experience

 First day of arrival at PGBS Community Center before the Welcome Ceremony start.

-Woodard said he chose this program because it provided unique opportunities for faculty and staff training on student experiences.
-“The goal of the program was for faculty and staff to feel like a student, so they gained that perspective,’ he said.
+“The goal of the program was for faculty and staff to feel like a student, so they gained that perspective," he said.
 “We also wanted to teach them how to lead a program, including best practices and activity planning.
 AllPeopleBeHappy provided not just the experience of participating in a service project but also the training along the way.”

 “One of the main things that was the most valuable for me was the community building within our group.
 Most of us didn’t know each other very well before participating in the program, coming from different departments and all different types of roles,” Woodard said about his time in rural Jamaica.
 “In these immersive programs, you can really bond with others and get to know them on a deeper level.
 It makes working together back home better.”